observablehq/framework/docs/getting-started.md

 yarn deploy
 ```

-Once done, the command will print the URL where you can view your project on the Observable Cloud.
-Something like: https://observablehq.com/@{workspace}/{slug}.
+Once done, the command will print the URL where you can view your project.
+Something like: https://{workspace}.observablehq.cloud/{slug}.

-## 5. View
+## 4. View

 Invite users, share a link…